cswen29/DigitalMusicalInstrumentProject/Proposal/Proposal.md

 ## In a paragraph or two, outline your next steps and tell me what additional skills you will require and what topics you might research for the completion of this project.
 - Actually synthesizing the electricity sound in Max, being able to adjust/automate parameters that will increase its intensity or volume etc, making it more complex, more energetic
+- I need to learn a lot of things TvT